 In April 2012 I was invited by Indiana University of Pennsylvania to speak at a religious studies class then the next day asked to do a seminar for the University about PA Dutch Powwow.
 This was definitely one of the coolest experiences I ever had; traveling to Indiana PA, meeting some really cool kids and professors, and having a chance to share what I love with the school.
 This picture is me (on the right) and the computer tech guy (on the left) setting up my projector.
 It was a great time!

-In Spring 2012 Bill and I met up with my good friend, Chris Bilardi (left), and a mutual friend, Patrick Donmoyer (center).
-Chris is the author of the Red Church, the best work on PA Dutch Braucherei that I've ever seen.
+In Spring 2012 Bill and I met up with Chris Bilardi (left), and a mutual friend, Patrick Donmoyer (center).
+Chris is the author of the Red Church.
 Patrick works with the Kutztown University Historical Society in Berks County PA and studies all aspects of Pennsylvania Dutch culture.
 This picture was taken at Stony Creek Inn, an authentic Austrian restaurant in Berks County.
 One of the most memorable points of this day was the group of older Austrian people sitting at a nearby table singing traditional Austrian songs.

 As is traditional in Pennsylvania Dutch culture, PowWow is an aspect of religion, and that religion is often Lutheran or Anabaptist.
 In some instances, Catholics practice PowWow (Hohman was a Catholic).
 In my church, PowWow is a part of our congregation's history and many within the congregation have either had personal experience with a PowWow in their community or have had a PowWow in the family.
 This is the truest and most sincere manifestation of Powwow; a part of the people, the culture, and the church.